AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 Further, `Measurement` is not included in the second event (12:00:00) as zero is the default value for numbers.

-#### Example request
+#### Window of events between two timestamps with mixed boundaries

-With a start boundary of Inside, only values inside the start boundary (after 13:30) are included in the result.
-With an end boundary of Outside, one value outside the end index (after 15:30) is included:
+With a `startBoundary` of `Inside`, only values inside the start boundary (after 13:30) are included in the result.
+With an end boundary of `Outside`, one value outside the end index (after 15:30) is included:

 ```text
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&&startBoundaryType=1&endIndex=2017-11-23T15:30:00Z&endBoundaryType=2
 ```

-#### Example response body
+Example response:

 ```json
 HTTP/1.1 200